sctech-tr/sctech-tr.github.io/README.md

 - i will remove your page and replace it with a "this person is banned because of their actions." page
 - i will report you to github
+- i will prevent you from adding any pages in the future

 have fun!